kelseatomaino2/heartagain/README.md

 `source heartenv bin activate`
 5. Install the requirements
 `pip install -r requirments.txt`
-6. Install postgres and create a database with tables matching the models in sensorWorker/models.py
+6. Install postgres and create a database with tables matching the models in sensorWorker/models.py.
+Update the database in settings.py to point to this database or the database of your choosing.
 7. Run migrations
 `python manage.py migrate`

 #### To run the app without the Raspberry Pi
-8. Comment out any lines of code using the GPiO library
+8. Comment out any lines of code using the GPIO library
 9. Cd into the project directory
 10. Acitvate the virtual environment
 11. Start the redis server